donialexandru/donialexandru/README.md

 - 🔭 I’m currently working on a marketplace app!
-- 🌱 I’m currently learning the world of web development!
+- 🌱 Immersing myself into the world of web development!

 [My Portfolio](https://donialexandru.github.io/)